Best Tours in Nepal 2023

 Located to the east of Kathmandu, just a few minutes from the village of Dhulikhel is the Monastery of Namo Buddha.
-This incredible Buddhist Monastery lies on top of a hill and is considered one of the best spiritual places to visit the Kathmandu Valley.
+This incredible Buddhist Monastery lies on top of a hill and considered one of the best spiritual places to visit the Kathmandu Valley.
 The place became famous due to the story of Buddha offering a piece of his flesh to save a dying tigress protecting her cubs!
-This Tour took place in a cave which can be visited for sightseeing.
+This Tour took place in a cave which can be visit for sightseeing.
 Many people head out to Namo Buddha to enjoy the views, meditate or do yoga.

 Shivapuri National Park

 As the only National Park in Kathmandu, Shivapuri National Park is, for many locals, an escape from the city.
 But for tourists is a perfect place for a tour and short hike through the hilly forest and visiting some Hindu Temples.
-The park is filled with fauna and flora and is considered a protected zone.
+The park have full of fauna and flora and is considered a protected zone.
 Interestingly, the spring of the Bagmati River that flows through Kathmandu city is located in the park.
 There are some hotels and small resorts where you can spend the weekend or night to spend more time in the Shivapuri National Park.
 The Shivapuri National Park are is famous for 2/3 days of hiking which connects to Nagarkot, Kakani.

 Lumbini, the birthplace of Buddha

 Considered the most spiritual place in Nepal for Buddhism, Lumbini is the birthplace of Buddha.
-In ancient times, there was an old kingdom located at the site currently known as Lumbini.
+In ancient times, there was an old kingdom located at the site currently known- Lumbini.
 In that kingdom, a prince was born later to become known as Gautama Buddha, the founder of Buddhism.
 Here's what you can do in Lumbini:

 As one of the most educating places, the Lumbini museum is a place showing the significance of the birthplace of Buddha.
-The museum is filled with historical pieces that hold great importance in the birth of Buddhism and give you great insight into the culture that originated from Lumbini.
+The museum filled with historical pieces that hold great importance in the birth of Buddhism and give you great insight into the culture that originated from Lumbini.
 Besides artifacts, there are also some traditional dresses and clothes from the time period that Buddha lived there.
 Thus, you can see directly how this museum has a significant impact on the spreading of Buddhism and the understanding of where it came from.

 Maya Devi Temple:

 The most important and sacred temple in Lumbini is the Maya Devi Temple.
 It's located just at the birthplace of Buddha and accompanied by a holy garden and meditation pool.
-The temple is built over ancient structures and holds proof of evidence that Gautama Buddha grew up here.
+The temple built over ancient structures and holds proof of evidence that Gautama Buddha grew up here.